Monitoring and forecasting regional development

 Situation picture for regional development

-Areas covered include population, public/local government finances, regional economy, employment, businesses, competence, health and wellbeing, housing, transport, and sustainable development of the environment.
+The situation picture covers the following areas: population, public/local government finances, regional economy, employment, businesses, competence, health and wellbeing, housing, transport, and sustainable development of the environment.

 Statistical information on regional development